Humidity and your Piano

 • Type of heating and/or air conditioning in the home.

-• Whole-house humidity control device as part of the HVAC system.
+• Whole-house humidity control as part of the HVAC system.
 (Call an HVAC professional for this solution unless you are really handy working with ductwork, plumbing, etc.) A smart, programmable thermostat is very helpful, as often they track your interior humidity and can help identify problems.

 • Use of room humidifier and/or dehumidifier of sufficient capacity for the room or house.
 It can take up to 2 gallons a day in many Ohio homes to keep the RH above 40% in January and February.
 These items can be purchased at a home improvement store or online.
 This solution works for many private homes, but is not likely to be effective in churches, schools, or other institutions.
 A room humidifier can be a bit of a hassle to maintain, so the homeowner has to be engaged and willing to spend 10-15 minutes every 3-4 days to keep water in it.